shreesh-z/ray-caster/README.md

 * Place black pixels to create empty blocks
 * Place a pixel of value RGB (1, 0, 255) where you want the player to be at the start
 * Place a pixel of value RGB (0, 255, 1) where you want to place an enemy
+* Place pixels of any other color to create walls
 * Textured walls have special pixel values: RGB (255, 0, 5) to (255, 0, 10).
 Six textures can be currently loaded, you can add more yourself
 * Remember to place a white pixel so you can win the game